hongdxing/topiik/README.md

 # Topiik
-A middleware that for both Key/Value store and Message broker
+A middleware that for both key/value store and more

 ## How Topiik works